-Investing in our securities involves a high degree of risk.
-See the "Risk Factors" section beginning on page 12 of this prospectus.
+Investing in our securities involves risks that are described in the "Risk Factors" section beginning on page 10 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of the securities to be issued under this prospectus or determined if this prospectus is truthful or complete.
+Neither the SEC nor any state securities commission has approved or disapproved of the securities to be issued under this prospectus or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.